konradzdeb/blog/content/post/2015-03-28-managing-rows-in-the-ggplot-legend/index.md

+# Managing rows in the ggplot legend
+Konrad
+2015-03-28

 After developing the Shiny App sourcing live labour market data from NOMIS.
 I wanted to accommodate a convenient way of managing rows in the legend.
 In particular, I wanted to account for the situation where